brianshumate/docker-couchbase-server/README.md

 This is a Dockerfile for running [Couchbase Server](http://couchbase.com/) in a [Docker](http://www.docker.io) container.

+There is a `Vagrantfile` in the `vagrant` directory that is configured to prepare an Ubuntu 12.04 VirtualBox host for Docker and the requisite bits needed by Couchbase Server, such as increasing open file limits and locked memory as detailed below.
+If you use the supplied `Vagrantfile`, the steps in the following section will be done for you when you `vagrant up`, and you will not need to do them by hand.

 ## Prepare Docker Host

-**Note about open file limits**: You'll need to increase the number of open files available to Couchbase Server containers from the Docker host.
+**Note about open file limits and locked memory**: You'll need to increase the number of open files and locked memory available to Couchbase Server containers from the Docker host.

 To do so, edit `/etc/init/docker.conf` on the Docker host machine, and append the following line to the end of the file: